We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Specs

-While the Airthings Wave Plus radon and air quality monitor is more expensive than our top two picks, it also tests a lot more than just radon.
-Once set up, this unit provides continuous readings for radon gas buildup, carbon dioxide (CO2), volatile organic compounds (VOCs), humidity, temperature, and air pressure.
+While the Airthings Wave Plus radon and air quality monitor is on the spendy side, it also tests a lot more than just radon.
+Once set up, this unit provides continuous readings for radon gas buildup, CO2, VOCs, humidity, temperature, and air pressure.
+Just be aware that the calibration process takes a full 30 days.

 The Wave Plus radon gas monitor runs on batteries and is easy to mount on a wall or ceiling.
 Its on-unit color-coded display indicates whether air quality is good (green), fair (yellow), or bad (red).
-For more detailed information, pair the unit with the Airthings app via Bluetooth for real-time reading and tips on how to improve indoor air quality.
-You can also see current and past readings on Airthings’ web dashboard.
+It pairs with the Airthings app via Bluetooth for real-time reading and tips on how to improve indoor air quality.

 Get the Airthings Wave Plus radon test kit at Amazon or The Home Depot.